fastapi/fastapi/docs/en/docs/tutorial/sql-databases.md

 Now create utility functions to update the existing data.
 The steps are:

-* Find the data entry from the database and retrieve it as  SQLAlchemy model *instance*
+* Find the data entry from the database and retrieve it as  SQLAlchemy model *instance*.
-* Replace the parameter in the model with the input value
+* Replace the parameter in the model with the input value.
 * `add`  the updated instance object to your database session.
 * `commit` the changes to the database (so that they are saved).
 * `refresh` your instance (so that it contains any new data from the database, like the generated ID).